SSDI waiting period for Social Security disability benefits

 Have another question about the SSA’s five-month SSDI waiting period?
 Check to see if we answered it below:

-1. I got my claim expedited under the Compassionate Allowances (CAL) program.
-Will the SSDI waiting period affect my first check?
-Yes — unless you can prove your condition started at least five months before you applied.
+Yes — unless you can prove your condition started at least five months before you applied for benefits.
 To qualify for the max lump-sum back payment, you must prove your condition started 17 months earlier.

-2. Should I wait another five months before applying to skip the wait?
 No, because the SSA could take longer than five months to review your claim.
 Or, you may get denied the first time you apply and need to appeal.
 Either way, don’t try to hold out an extra five months before filing your claim.
-There’s no guarantee you’ll get approved right away, or even at all.
+There’s no guarantee you’ll get benefits right away, or even at all.
 And if the SSA approves you quickly, you can request an emergency check.

-3. Does the SSA pay benefits that cover the five-month waiting period after approval?
 Unfortunately, no. You can’t get paid benefits for the five-month waiting period under any circumstances.
 Only people who prove their condition started 17 months before they applied qualify for the maximum backpay amount.

-4. Why does the SSA make people suffer through a five-month waiting period before making payments?
-Believe it or not, until 1973, the SSDI waiting period was actually six months, not five!
-The SSA mostly enforces this rule to discourage people with short-term disabilities from filing claims.
-Social Security disability benefits only apply to people who’ve paid into the system through FICA tax withholdings.
-In addition, your disability must force you to stop working for 12+ months or become fatal.
-If your doctor says you’ll get better in less than a year, you won’t qualify for SSDI.
-The lone exception is a terminal illness.
+Social Security disability benefits only apply to people who’ve paid into the system through their payroll taxes.
+In addition, your health must force you to stop working for 12+ months to qualify for benefits.
+If your doctor says you’ll get better in less than a year, you won’t qualify for SSDI or SSI.
+The lone exception is certain terminal illnesses.

 Applying for Social Security disability benefits is pretty confusing.
 If you need help, why not talk to an experienced Social Security attorney?
 You can get confidential answers that apply to your specific circumstances free of charge!
 All disability lawyers work on contingency, and they can’t charge you anything unless the SSA approves you first.
 In fact, having a lawyer file your disability claim nearly triples your chances for benefit approval.